01 of 10

 - Smell Tomatoes should smell earthy and tomato-y, never musty or flat.

-Also, for all the hoopla around "heirloom" tomatoes, I fear people sometimes lose sight of the most important indicators of a tasty tomato.
+Also, for all the hoopla around "heirloom" tomatoes, we fear people sometimes lose sight of the most important indicators of a tasty tomato.
 The best tomatoes tend to be:

 Continue to 3 of 10 below.